Tools and supplies needed:

 In a wet environment, such as a tub or shower area, you can use Green board (water-resistant drywall), Hardiebacker®, Tile backer board, Cement board, Go Board, Kerdiboard®, Durock®, DensSheild®, Fiberock®, Permabase®, Wonder board®, and Schluter®.

 Determine Tile Layout

-Palisade tiles can be installed with a horizontal or vertical orientation, either stacked or subway as shown in the following images.
+DumaWall tiles can be installed with an orientation horizontally or vertically, either stacked or subway as shown in the following images:

 Determine Installation Type